 Incyte (INCY) Received its Third Buy in a Row

-After Nomura and Piper Jaffray gave Incyte (NASDAQ: INCY) a Buy rating last month, the company received another Buy, this time from Mizuho Securities.
-Analyst Mara Goldstein maintained a Buy rating on Incyte today and set a price target of $98.00.
+After Nomura and Piper Jaffray gave Incyte (NASDAQ: INCY) a Buy rating last month, the company received another Buy, this time from Cowen & Co.
+Analyst Marc Frahm reiterated a Buy rating on Incyte yesterday.
 The company’s shares closed last Monday at $85.97.

-According to TipRanks.com, Goldstein is a 1-star analyst with an average return of -0.8% and a 36.8% success rate.
-Goldstein covers the Healthcare sector, focusing on stocks such as Corvus Pharmaceuticals, CytomX Therapeutics, and Fate Therapeutics.
+According to TipRanks.com, Frahm is a 4-star analyst with an average return of 9.4% and a 63.2% success rate.
+Frahm covers the Healthcare sector, focusing on stocks such as Adaptimmune Therapeutics, Allogene Therapeutics, and Odonate Therapeutics.

-The word on The Street in general, suggests a Moderate Buy analyst consensus rating for Incyte with a $96.13 average price target.
+The word on The Street in general, suggests a Moderate Buy analyst consensus rating for Incyte with a $96.13 average price target, representing a 10.6% upside.
+In a report issued on December 18, Mizuho Securities also maintained a Buy rating on the stock with a $98.00 price target.

 See today’s analyst top recommended stocks >>